ipsita68/MINOR-PROJECT/README.md

 4. Run the Flask application by executing `app.py`.
 5. Open a web browser and navigate to `http://localhost:5000` to access the web application.

----
-# *Note: The classification results provided by the application might not be 100% accurate as it depends on the quality and diversity of the dataset used for training the classifier.*

----
 **Usage:**
 1. Upon accessing the web application, you will see a text area where you can input an email message.
 2. Enter an email message and click the "Classify" button.